Welcome to my Oboe Studio Page!

-I really find communicating via email to be the quickest and easiest way to “chat” much of the time.
-Feel free to email me at pattyoboe [at] me [dot] com any time!
+I find communicating via email to be the quickest and easiest way to “chat” much of the time.
+Feel free to email me at studio [at] oboeinsight [dot] com any time.

 If you are interested in lessons please email me with this information: